AbdulBarakeh/blazor-multi-file-crator/README.md

 Creates a blazor component with seperated razor, cs and scss files.

-## OBS
-File is overridden without warning if it already exists

 ## How to
 - npm install -g vsce
 - vsce package